 Are you eligible for a Seniors Card?

-To be eligible for an ACT Seniors Card, you must be over 60 years of age, a permanent resident of the ACT & not being in paid employment of more than 20 hours a week.
+To be eligible for an ACT Seniors Card, you must have turned 62 years of age, be a permanent resident of the ACT and not be in paid employment for more than 20 hours per week.

 How do I get a Seniors Card?

-Applications for a Seniors Card are available from Government shopfronts: (Belconnen, Tuggeranong, Woden, Gungahlin).
+Applications for a Seniors Card are available from Access Canberra Service Centres: (Belconnen, Tuggeranong, Woden, Gungahlin).
 ACT Public Libraries (Belconnen, Civic, Dickson, Erindale, Gungahlin, Kippax, Tuggeranong, Woden) or the Council on the Ageing Office, Hughes Community Centre, Hughes.

 Please note applications are not available online.

 When completing an application form, you are required to provide proof of age and residency.
 Acceptable forms of identification include: Proof of Residency: Driver's Licence, ACT Government Invoice, Bank Papers, DSS Pension or DVA Pension Card.
 Proof of Birth: Drivers Licence, Birth Certificate or Extract, Australian Passport (Provides proof of birth date only).

 Your application will be witnessed by shopfront, library or COTA staff, then you will be issued with a new Seniors Card and the current ACT Seniors Card Directory.